ryanbinns/ttwatch/README.md

 The ttwatch program has support for multiple watches.
 When running from the command line a list of available watches can be displayed using the `--devices` option.
-A particular watch can be selected using the `-d` option with three different parameters possible:
+A particular watch can be selected using the `-d` option with two different parameters possible:

-1. a 0-based index into the device list
-2. a string that matches the watch serial number
+1. a string that matches the watch serial number
-3. a string that matches the watch name
+2. a string that matches the watch name

-All three pieces of information are displayed when listing available watches with the `--devices` option.
+Both pieces of information are displayed when listing available watches with the `--devices` option.

-When running as a daemon the device cannot be specifed by index, as the list of devices will change over time, so this index is meaningless.
-However, if the watch serial number or name are specified, the daemon will only process that particular watch.
+When running as a daemon and the watch serial number or name are specified, the daemon will only process that particular watch.
 This can be used to store the activities from multiple watches in different users' home areas by starting multiple instances of the daemon running as different users, specifying different watches.

 Unsafe Functions
 ================